CloudI/website/Book_Service.rst

    % return ok
    {ok, #state{}}.

 In the code above, the Book Service defines which messages it subscribes to.
-Note that the list of request patterns matches the Service API table shown earlier in Section 3.4.2 with the HTTP method type (*get* or *post*) appended.
+Note that the list of request patterns matches the Service API table shown earlier in the :ref:`service-api-reference` section with the HTTP method type (*get* or *post*) appended.

 .. tip::